• Skip to primary navigation

 • Play around with the vegetables.
 Cubed sweet potato is wonderful in chili and so is kale.
 Use what you have on hand or what you like best.

-• There are lots of different types of canned beans and most of them will work well in chili.
+• Try different beans.
+There are lots of different types of canned beans and most of them will work well in chili.
 Canned lentils are great, too.
 Find your favorite combo of beans.

-• Add quinoa, bulgar, or chopped mushrooms to the chili for a meatier texture.
+• Bulk it up.
+Add quinoa, bulgar, or chopped mushrooms to the chili for a meatier texture.
 Or add your favorite meat substitute.

-• Increase the heat: add more jalapeño and chili powder.
+• Make it spicy.
+Add more jalapeño and chili powder.
 Red pepper flakes or hot pepper sauce will heat it up, too.

 Overhead view of two white bowls with handles, filled with chili and toppings.